Who’s who in the Daybell case

 The Ryan family

 Annie Cushing is the sister to Lori’s third husband, Joseph Ryan, and is Tylee’s aunt.
 Cushing wonders if foul play was involved in her brother’s apparent heart attack, but her questions may never be answered as an autopsy was not performed, and Joseph was cremated.
 See our interview with Cushing here and read her statement when the children’s bodies were found here.
+After the Daybells were charged with murder, she released this statement.

 Although Tylee’s brother Colby shares the Ryan name, Colby’s biological father is William Lagioia.
 Colby has spoken out on behalf of Tylee and JJ during this ordeal.
 In an Instagram post after the bodies were found, he called the children his “beautiful, amazing, sweet angels.”
 Read his full message here.